 C-suite refers to the executive-level managers within a company.
-Appreciation and recognition from the leaders of a company can go a long way in showing employees their real value.
+Recognition from the top executives of a company can go a long way in showing employees their real value.

 Handing out awards to your employees on a public forum formally appreciating success at work is a great move.

 Celebrating the achievements of your employees gives them a sense of validation.
 Public commendation of employees is a great way to recognize hard work and a surefire method to create employee advocates.
 These events can help keep employees motivated to participate in work and employee advocacy.

 If you already have annual award ceremonies, you can include additional awards for top employee advocates.
 You can hand out trophies, medals, or even personalized gifts as a token of appreciation and recognition.

 Apart from thanking and handing out awards to your employees, facilitating various rewards and perks to your employees as a way of recognition also helps.

 Everyone likes to receive rewards or small facilities and benefits in exchange for the time and effort for a company's growth.